 Classic Eats is a new series about old-school and beloved Southern dining establishments.
 Do you have suggestions?
 Leave them in the comments.

 Acme Oyster House may get all the glory, but it’s Felix’s that is a local favorite in New Orleans.
 The restaurant and oyster bar has been feeding hungry visitors for over 70 years.
-The interior resembles more of a diner, but the bar is the perfect spot to sit with a plate of fresh oysters, an Abita and a Saints game.
+The interior resembles more of a diner, but the bar is the perfect spot to sit with a plate of fresh oysters, an Abita, and a Saints game.

 Felix’s proudly orders from local fishermen and vendors as much as possible.
-Enjoy local dishes like red beans and rice, jambalaya, gumbo or ettouffee.
-Seafood lovers can also appreciate fried alligator, shrimp, fish, soft shell crab and their famous char-grilled oysters.
+Enjoy local dishes like red beans and rice, jambalaya, gumbo, or etouffee.
+Seafood lovers can also appreciate fried alligator, shrimp, fish, soft shell crab, and their famous char-grilled oysters.

 Felix’s Restaurant is located at 739 Iberville Street, New Orleans, Louisiana 70130.
 It’s right off the Canal Street streetcar line and on the south end of Bourbon Street.
-From Jackson Square, it’s a 10 minute walk down Decatur and Iberville.
+From Jackson Square, it’s a 10-minute walk down Decatur and Iberville.
 Felix’s is open Sunday to Thursday from 11 am to 10 pm and Friday and Saturday from 11 am to 11 pm.